<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Automatic Pool Covers

 It's debatable whether automatic covers are worth the investment for an outdoor pool.
-However, for indoor pools they are almost a no-brainer.
+However, they are almost a no-brainer for indoor pools for two main reasons.

-They also conserve the energy used to heat the pool water.
+They also conserve the energy used to heat the pool water by helping keep heat lost from the water to a minimum.

 Pool Heater

-As indoor swimming pools receive little or no direct sunlight, they require another means to heat the pool water.
-The traditional type of pool heater for indoor pools is a natural gas or propane heater.
+Imagine dipping your toe in, and the water is freezing cold—almost like stepping into a giant ice bath!
+You’ll want your pool to be comfortable.
+As indoor swimming pools receive little or no direct sunlight, they require another means to heat the pool water to that “just-right” temperature.
+The traditional type of pool heater for indoor pools is a natural gas or propane heater because it can function in lower outdoor temperatures than electric heat pumps.
+This will provide heated water throughout the coldest months of the year.

 What type of swimming pool is best indoors?